Skip to main content

 URL path pattern to apply

-To limit it to the administration login page, enter /wp-login.php.
+To limit the rule to the login page of the admin panel, enter /wp-login.php.

 Image from Gyazo